Travel Blog

 Krishna’s Butterball

 Krishna’s Butterball is an ancient stone formation in Mamallapuram or Mahabalipuram, Southeast India.
 While Mamallapuram is more famous for its Shore Temple and other UNESCO sites, Krishna’s Butterball is also a tourist attraction and a great place to see at sunset.
-Photos from Krishna’s Butterball Mahabalipuram.
-Krishna’s Butterball Mahabalipuram The round rock is thought to … Read more
+Photos from Krishna’s Butterball, Mahabalipuram.
+Could you save this image to Pinterest please?
+Krishna’s … Read more

 Little Tiger's Nest Bhutan